Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 This section shows how to use Alluxio as input and output sources for your Spark applications.

-### Use Data from your Local File System
+### Use Data Already in Alluxio

+First, we will copy some local data to the Alluxio file system.
 Put the file `LICENSE` into Alluxio, assuming you are in the Alluxio project directory:

 {% include Running-Spark-on-Alluxio/license-local.md %}